StreetEasy/fe-ws/README.md

 - Install Ruby `scoop install ruby`
 - Install bundler `gem install bundler`

-Next, from the root of this project directory, install the correct version of ruby, bundler and associated gems:
+Next, from the root of this project directory, install the associated gems:

 ```
 $ bundle install